EU prepares fresh sanctions on Belarus in response to the refugee crisis

 The bloc is discussing targeting airlines involved in bringing in refugees, including restrictions on Belarus’s national airline, Belavia, and 29 individuals connected to the regime, according to EU diplomats.

-“This is a political crisis, created to destabilize the EU,” Morawiecki told reporters in Warsaw after talks with European Council President Charles Michel.
+“This is a political crisis, created to destabilise the EU,” Morawiecki told reporters in Warsaw after talks with European Council President Charles Michel.
 “This is a manifestation of national terrorism, revenge by Lukashenko for our support for democratic elections in Belarus.”

 Camp fires

-Thousands of people have converged on the border this week, where razor wire fences and Polish soldiers have repeatedly blocked their entry.
+Thousands of people have converged on the border this week, where razor-wire fences and Polish soldiers have repeatedly blocked their entry.

 "It was not a calm night.
 Indeed, there were many attempts to breach the Polish border," Polish Defence Minister Mariusz Blaszczak told broadcaster PR1 as cited by Reuters.